-The governance of the European Digital Media Observatory (EDMO) is entrusted to an Executive and an Advisory Board.
+The governance of the European Digital Media Observatory (EDMO) is entrusted to an Executive Board and an Advisory Council.
 The work of both bodies is supported and coordinated by a Secretary-General.
 Together they form the EDMO Governance Body.

 The Secretary General supports the activities of both the Executive Board and the Advisory Council and ensures communication between the two.
 The Secretary General has no voting right.

 A conflict of interest generally refers to a situation where the impartiality and objectivity of a decision, opinion or recommendation of the Board Member is or might be perceived as being compromised by a personal interest held or entrusted to a given individual.
 Relevant personal interest may be of financial or non-financial nature and it may concern a personal or family relationship or professional affiliations (including additional employment or "outside" appointments or former employments or appointments) and other relevant outside activities.

-Complaints about EDMO activities and staff can be raised to the Advisory Board.
-A procedure to guarantee the anonymity of any complaints will be set up.
+Complaints about EDMO activities and staff can be brought to the attention of the Advisory Council via the Secretary-General.
+Anonymity will be guaranteed.